bufbuild/protoplugin/README.md

 need to be concerned with yet.

-A `Request` also exposes the `Parameters` and `CompilerVersion` specified on the `CodeGeneratorRequest`, the latter with validation the the version is valid.
+A `Request` also exposes the `Parameters` and `CompilerVersion` specified on the `CodeGeneratorRequest`, the latter with validation the version is valid.
 Additionally, if you need low-level access, a `CodeGeneratorRequest` method is provided to expose the underlying `CodeGeneratorRequest`

 ### ResponseWriters

-A `ResponseWriter` builds `CodeGeneratorRequests` for you.
+A `ResponseWriter` builds `CodeGeneratorResponses` for you.
 The most common methods you will use:

 - `AddFiles`: Add a new file with content.
 - `AddError`: Add to the error message that will be propagated to the compiler.
 - `AddFeatureProto3Optional`: Denote that your plugin handles `optional` in `proto3` (all new plugins should set this).
 - `AddFeatureSupportsEditions`: Denote that you support editions (most plugins will not yet).

-A `ResponseWriter` also provide low-level access for advanced plugins that need to build the `CodeGeneratorRequest` more directly:
+A `ResponseWriter` also provide low-level access for advanced plugins that need to build the `CodeGeneratorResponse` more directly:

 - `AddCodeGeneratorResponseFiles`: Add `CodeGeneratorResponse.File`s directly.
 May be needed when using i.e.